Traubert/FiNer-rules/finer-readme.md

 FiNER is a rule-based named-entity recognition tool for Finnish.
 It uses tools based on the CRF-based tagger [FinnPos](https://github.com/mpsilfve/FinnPos), the Finnish morphology package [OmorFi](https://github.com/flammie/omorfi), and the FinnTreeBank corpus for tokenization and morphological analysis, and a set of pattern-matching (`pmatch`) rules for recognizing and categorizing proper names and other expressions in plaintext input.

+The pattern-matching rules are built and compiled using the [Helsinki Finite-State Technology](https://hfst.github.io/) toolkit.

-Additional technical documentation is available [here](technical.md).
+Information on rule compilation and gazetteer usage can be found [here](files-readme.md).
+Additional technical and methodological documentation is available [here](technical.md).

 ## Ontology & Name hierarchy

 FiNER primarily identifies proper names belonging to different categories, most of which are further divided into more specific subcategories.
-Its name hierarchy is loosely based on that used by the Swedish Named-Entity Recognizer (SweNER) and consists of five categories for proper names (`Enamex`) – namely, locations, organizations, people, products, and events – as well as two additional categories for temporal and numerical expressions, respectively.
+Its name hierarchy is loosely based on that used by the Swedish Named-Entity Recognizer (HFST-SweNER) and consists of five categories for proper names (`Enamex`) – namely, locations, organizations, people, products, and events – as well as two additional categories for temporal and numerical expressions, respectively.

 A general overview of the categories and their respective subcategories (as of September 2018) are shown in the tables below: